christian-kento-rasmussen/02161-Software-Engineering-Project/README.md

-Se the report for the instructions on how to run the application.
+See the report on how to use the application.

+For running the application